ucrcsedept/vagrant_example/README.md

 $cd vagrant_example
 $vagrant init centos/7
   ```
   Now a vagrantfile is created in current directory.
-The vagrantfile looks like:
+You will have a fully running virtual machine in VirtualBox running centos/7.The vagrantfile looks like:
   ```ruby
 	# -*- mode: ruby -*-
 	# vi: set ft=ruby :